Ted Marchibroda: Coaching career

 Marchibroda served as the quarterbacks coach and later offensive coordinator of the Buffalo Bills under head coach Marv Levy from 1987 to 1991.
 As offensive coordinator for the Bills, he was influential in the evolution of the hurry-up offense.
-Levy, Marchibroda, and quarterback Jim Kelly used their version of the hurry-up offense, the "K-Gun" offense, more than any previous offense.
+Levy, Marchibroda, and quarterback Jim Kelly used their version of the hurry-up offense, the "K-Gun" offense, more than any previous NFL team.
 Kelly would hurry to the line of scrimmage, preventing the defense from making substitutions, and called audibles at the line.
 The NFL later imposed a rule that allowed time for defense substitutions if the offense made substitutions, except after the two-minute warning of either half.

 Marchibroda returned to the Colts, now based in Indianapolis, for a second stint as head coach on January 28, 1992.
 Similar to his first time with the franchise, the Colts had ended the previous campaign at 1-15, fired Ron Meyer after five winless games and replaced him with Rick Venturi on an interim basis.
 Marchibroda led the Colts to a 9–7 record in 1992.
 Three seasons later, the Colts made the playoffs for only the second time since moving to Indianapolis, and the first time in a non-strike year since 1977, when the team was still in Baltimore.
-A Cinderella run to the playoffs ended a big play short of Super Bowl XXX when it lost the 1995 AFC Championship Game to the Steelers.
+A Cinderella run to the playoffs ended a big play short of Super Bowl XXX when the Colts lost the 1995 AFC Championship Game to the Steelers.
 Despite this, Marchibroda parted ways with the Colts on February 9, 1996, after his demand for a contract extension of two years rather than one was rejected.
 Offensive coordinator Lindy Infante was promoted to succeed him on February 15.

 Marchibroda's unemployment lasted only six days when he returned to Baltimore on February 15, 1996, as the first-ever head coach of a yet-to-be-named professional football team in Baltimore, which subsequently became the Baltimore Ravens.
 After three losing seasons in which the Ravens went 16-31-1, Marchibroda was notified that he was not going to be retained on December 28, 1998.
 Brian Billick was named to succeed him just over three weeks later on January 20, 1999.